AlmerKastaraZain/Unity_FlappyBat/README.md

 ## Contribution

-Almer Kastara Zain - Game Developer
+Almer Kastara Zain - Game Developer <br>
+Ahmad Varian Sholeh - Designer and Animations <br>
+Z3ro - Music

 Contributions are welcome!
 If you have suggestions for improvements or want to fix a bug:
 1. Fork the Project